BRCA Gene Mutations: A Closer Look

 How genes impact your risk

-BRCA mutations put you at an increased risk of developing breast, ovarian, prostate, and pancreatic cancer.
-Mutations in the BRCA gene account for about 15% of ovarian cancers, but there are other genes that can impact your risk of developing diseases.
+BRCA mutations put you at an increased risk of developing certain cancers.
+However, there are other genes that can also impact your risk of developing diseases.

 If you want information about BRCA mutations to take with you to your next doctor’s appointment, download the BRCA Guide.